isomerpages/moe-dunmansec/_our-contacts/Financial Assistance.md

 ---
 ### MOE FINANCIAL ASSISTANCE SCHEME (FAS)

-The objective of the Financial Assistance Scheme (FAS) is to help needy Singaporean students to meet their basic schooling expenses.
-The FAS could be funded by MOE or the school.
+<p style="text-align: justify;">The objective of the Financial Assistance Scheme (FAS) is to help needy Singaporean students to meet their basic schooling expenses.
+The FAS could be funded by MOE or the school.</p>

 Detailed information about the household income requirements and benefits can be found on the MOE website: MOE financial assistance scheme ([https://www.moe.gov.sg/financial-matters/financial-assistance](https://www.moe.gov.sg/financial-matters/financial-assistance))